GiovanniSalvi/New_Library/README.md

 * Feature5: Remove_book link leads to a search tab input.Typing the title to find out the book title requested from the archive.
 Clicking the  button "remove" to delete the book selected.

-* Feature6: Registration link leads to a form for adding new users to the database filling all required fields.Clicking Submit button will add a new user in the libray users list.
+* Feature6: Registration link leads to a form for adding new users to the database filling all required fields.Clicking Submit button will add a new user in the libray users-list.

 * Feature7: Clicking button "Edit" inside the boxes in the homepage(which contain books titles in the archive) leads to a form to update the books details.

 * Feature8: UserList link leads to a fully displayed list of all users registered in the library.

-* Feature9: Clicking a delete button inside the box where users details are showed will remove users details from the database.
+* Feature9: Clicking the button 'Delete', inside the box where users details are showed, will remove users from the Libray's users-list.

 ### Features left to implement